Clarksville Birth Injury and Cerebral Palsy Lawyer

 - Being sent home after water broke or while in labor

-Common Signs of Birth Injury
+What are Common Signs and Symptoms of a Birth Injury?

+There are warning signs that parents and caregivers could look for to detect if an injury may have occurred at birth.
 About 80% of developmental delays and permanent brain damage are caused by negligent birth injury.

 - Difficulty breathing